databricks/delta-live-tables-notebooks/applyInPandasWithState-integral-calculus/README.md

 Of course, at some point most students learn how to calculate integrals, and the computation itself is simple on batch, static data.
 However, there are common engineering patterns that require low-latency, incremental computation of integrals to realize business value, such as setting alerts based on equipment performance thresholds, or detecting anomalies in logistics use-cases.

 Calculating integrals are just one tool in a toolbelt for modern data engineers working on real-world sensor data.
 These are just a few examples, and while the techniques described below can be adapted to many data engineering pipelines, the remainder of this blog will focus on calculating streaming integrals on real-world sensor data to derive time-weighted averages.

+The supporting code in this repo:
+* Describes the data engineering problem to be solved, and a final solution using Delta Live Tables --> `README.md`
+* Step-by-step Runbook to build a DLT pipeline and simulate data arrival --> `00_Runbook_for_demo`
+* DLT logic as a notebook library performing stateful time-weighted averages --> `01_DLT_StatefulTimeWeightedAverage`

 ### Calculation Overview